yackx/ipgo/content/appendixes/install.md

 ### Edit

 For this book, any decent editor will do.
-Visual Studio Code is recommanded on all platforms. `vim` or `emacs` are find choices.
+Visual Studio Code is recommended on all platforms. `vim` or `emacs` are find choices.
 Jetbrains Goland is very convenient.

 https://code.visualstudio.com/